sietsevdschoot/ConvertFrom-StringTable/README.md

 - For correct parsing, a table must contain at least one line (header or row) with all column values separated by two or more spaces.

-## Contributing

-Contributions are welcome!
-If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on GitHub.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://raw.githubusercontent.com/sietsevdschoot/ConvertFrom-StringTable/main/LICENSE) file for details.

 ## Acknowledgments

 Special thanks to: